yoto5/solidity_and_react_crowdfunding/README.md

 <br>

 ### Prerequisite:
-- Metamask account (or another wallet with Ethereum)
+- Metamask account (or another wallet with Ethereum).
-- Infura account (send RPC requests to the blockchain)
+- Infura account (send RPC requests to the blockchain).
-- brownie installed
+- brownie installed.

 ### How to deploy:
 - Create .env file in your project.
 - Create two env vars in your .env - PRIVATE_KEY, WEB3_INFURA_PROJECT_ID.
 - Export your private key and assign to PRIVATE_KEY.
 - Assign your Infura project id to WEB3_INFURA_PROJECT_ID.
+- In your cli enter into the backend dir inside the project. `cd .../<your_cloned_project>/backend`
-- Run our deploy script with `brownie run scripts/deploy.py --network=rinkeby`
+- In your cli Run the deployment script with `brownie run scripts/deploy.py --network=rinkeby`
-- Now you can find your deployment info in build dir.
+- Now you can find your deployment info in `.../<your_cloned_project>/backend/build` dir.

 ### Deployment info:
 In our github repo **inside build dir** you can find the Rinkeby deployment info:
 - contracts/interfaces - all contracts/interfaces info such as ABI.
-- deployments - deployment info, inside map.json you can find our contract's address.
+- deployments - deployment info, inside map.json you can find the contract's address.

 ---